shocknet/Lightning.Pub/README.md

 It may come as a surprise that the biggest hurdle to more Uncle Jim's nodes hasn't been with Bitcoin/Lightning node management itself, that's easily automated as illustrated by bad patterns like mobile nodes.

 It's the legacy baggage of traditional web infrastructure, things like IP4, reverse proxies, DNS, Firewalls and SSL certificates, all which require a personal configuration that is a hurdle for most.
 The slow and unreliable nature Tor as proven to be a dead-end.
-Bolt12 is a re-implementation of Tor that destined for the same fate.
+Bolt12 is a re-implementation of Tor that is destined for the same fate.

 Pub solves these network challenges with a Full and Nostr-native RPC.
 Being Nostr-native eliminates the complexity of legacy server configuration by using completely commoditized and trustless Nostr relays.
 Additionally, some optional services are integrated for backward compatibility with LNURL and Lightning Address.